 When choosing a new knife, there are a lot of factors to take into consideration.
-These include the size and shape of the knife, the materials used to form the scales of the handle, and how the knife is fitted together.
+These include the size and shape of the knife, the handle material, and how the knife is fitted together.
+One aspect that should never be overlooked is the blade material.
+This is because premium blades are often made of Carbon or Damascus steel.

 What is the difference between Damascus steel and carbon steel?
 The main difference is the composition and appearance.
 Damascus steel is made by folding various steels and iron together, creating layers.
 Carbon steel consists of varying percentages of carbon content and various alloys.